 The restaurants that line Brixton’s busy streets serve a multicultural mix of recipes that not only come from the area’s large Afro Caribbean community, which settled in Brixton in the 1940s, but also reflect the fact that residents from all other corners of the world, including Vietnam, China and the Middle East, can also lay claim to SW2 and SW9.

 At least nine cinemas opened in the Brixton area between 1910 and 1915, although just one remains.

-While the Ritzy cinema, which hosts a popular café, continues to attract a night-time crowd, Brixton’s biggest after hours draw is the DJ and dance scene, which is served by Plan B in Brixton Road, Jamm in Brixton Road, the Electric Social, in what used to be the Fridge nightclub, and Dogstar on Coldharbour Lane.
+While the Ritzy cinema, which hosts a popular café, continues to attract a night-time crowd, Brixton’s biggest after hours draw is the DJ and dance scene, which is served by the Effra Social in Effra Road, Brixton Jamm in Brixton Road, the Electric Brixton in Town Hall Parade and Dogstar on Coldharbour Lane.